 - Support greater opportunities for communities to utilize operational and capital funds at the local level, with full equalization.

 - Support policies and actions to recruit and retain educators and support staff including fully funding KPERS, returning to a KPERS Tier 2 structure and the associated benefits therein for employees hired after January 2015, and restoring statewide due process.

 - Support property tax appraisal procedures that ensure adequate property tax revenue collection at the local and state level.
 Property tax valuation stability maintains current commercial and residential tax burdens to fund public schools and other governmental services.
 The proposed redesign of commercial property valuation has the very high potential in Johnson County to either reduce local property tax revenues to the public school system or shift an unfair burden of property taxes of as much as an estimated $90 million in property taxes from businesses and corporations to our local home owners and taxpayers.

 Support for Rigorous Academic Standards for All Students

 One of the objectives of the SMSD Strategic Plan is that every student will achieve academic success through a challenging, relevant personalized learning plan.
 SMSD supports legislation and policies which support all students in achieving academic success, and will advocate to:

-15. Support rigorous academic standards to prepare students to meet or exceed the Rose Standards in preparation for success in a globally competitive workforce.
+- Support rigorous academic standards to prepare students to meet or exceed the Rose Standards in preparation for success in a globally-competitive workforce.

-17. Support funding for a state assessment system that provides timely and meaningful feedback to students, supports their growth toward college and career readiness, and can be used to meet state and ESSA requirements.
+- Support funding for a state assessment system that provides timely and meaningful feedback to students, supports their growth toward college and career readiness, and can be used to meet state and Every Student Succeeds Act (ESSA) requirements.

 Support for Public School